How to develop Cognitive Skills in Kids? Both music and coding have been proven to develop cognitive skills, though in different ways.

 Musicians are generally technically engaged and often encounter a variety of technologies to write, perform and produce their music.
 Traditional music notation is an abstract medium which certainly requires interpretation and execution similar to that done while coding.
 Listening to music has been shown to access many different brain functions that play an integral role brain functions such as motor control, memory, language, reading and emotion.
 One study from Northwestern University found that playing a musical instrument links to greater brain efficiency during problem solving and learning speeds.

+How to develop Cognitive Skills in Kids?
 While music has not been proven to teach the exact same cognitive skills as coding, many studies have shown that indeed both fields can complement each other, and indeed listening to the right type of music while coding can increase effectiveness, concentration and overall enjoyment in coding.